BitJackson/vagrant-bootstrapped-backbone-base/README.md

 # Vagrant, Nginx, Puppet base repo

-This is a repo based upon https://github.com/irmantas/symfony2-vagrant with a few little tweaks to make a little more generic for my personal wordpress projects.
+This is a repo based upon https://github.com/irmantas/symfony2-vagrant with a few little tweaks to make a little more generic for this application

 ## Installation